Cfomodz/OpenTriviaNight/README.md

 - `<player-role>` is one of: `Host`, `Contestant`, or `Spectator`
 - `<username>` is their username which may be up to 20 characters long

-When the connection is successfully established, the backend adds the player to the game, and broadcasts a message to all other players to tell them about the new player.
+When the connection is successfully established, the backend adds the player to the game and broadcasts a message to all other players to tell them about the new player.

 Internally, the WebSocket thread on the server subscribes to a Channel.
-Each Game has a single Channel associated to it, and all game actions are broadcast via this Channel.
+Each Game has a single Channel associated with it, and all game actions are broadcast via this Channel.
 This way, all players are always kept up-to-date about the state of the game, as all actions completed in the game result in a message being sent to this Channel.

 When the client wants to send a request, they send a [`UpdateGameRequest`](/server-rs/src/dto.rs#L58) specifying the action they are requesting.
 This is sent fire-and-forget, there is no specific response generated and tracked for the request.

-If the request is successful, the server will send an appropiate [`GameMessage`](/server-rs/src/dto.rs#L12) on the WebSockets for all players.
+If the request is successful, the server will send an appropriate [`GameMessage`](/server-rs/src/dto.rs#L12) on the WebSockets for all players.

 If the request errors out, a [`GameMessage::ReportError`](/server-rs/src/dto.rs#L22) will be generated, and the user who initiated the request will receive the message in their WebSocket.
 This usually includes a user-friendly error message that can be displayed.
 A common source of errors is when 2 players buzz in to answer a question at the same time, one of the players will always receive an error as their request will have been processed after the first player to buzz in.

-On the server, all games are stored in a `Arc<DashMap<K, V>>`, where `K` is a `String` and `V` is a `GameEntry`.
+On the server, all games are stored in an `Arc<DashMap<K, V>>`, where `K` is a `String` and `V` is a `GameEntry`.
 Using a [`DashMap`](https://docs.rs/dashmap/latest/dashmap/) means that all operations on a `GameEntry` require a lock, which makes operations on games completely thread-safe.

 All requests are processed in the [`handle_game_request`](/server-rs/src/actions.rs#L113) method.
 This method takes a `RefMut` of the game entry, which ensures that it is only called after a lock has been obtained on the whole game.